MichaelCurrin/code-cookbook/recipes/make/help.md

 		@grep ^[a-z#]' Makefile
 	```

-You have an export like `export FOO := 'bar'` by requiring only lowercase letters, spaces or hyphens up to a colon.
-This pattern does not care if there is anything after the colon.
+If you need to ignore an export like `export FOO := 'bar'` by requiring certain characters (lowercase letters, spaces or hyphens) repeated up to a colon and using extended `egrep`.

 - `Makefile`
 	```mk